pennupgrade/lessons-learned/Catanks: 2024-2025/Licensing/main.typ

   == Reused Art: CC BY 3.0 and 4.0
   == No Modifications Made
-  If no modifications are made, include the file in the `REUSE.toml` under the license it was released under.
+  If no modifications are made, you *must* include the file in the `REUSE.toml` under the license it was released under.
 Additionally, there must be a note included that gives attribution.
 I used the #link("https://spdx.github.io/spdx-spec/v2.3/file-information/")[SPDX-FileNotice] tag for this.
 Here is an example `REUSE.toml` annotation:
   #code_example[
     ```
     [[annotations]]